 Departing Vienna, we drive to Budapest via Bratislava, a former capital of Hungary but now capital of Slovakia.
 On arrival, we have a walking tour of the delightful old town, passing the historic Opera House and St Martin’s Cathedral to St Michael’s Gate.
 Along the way, we keep our eyes peeled for amusing street sculptures of which there are many.
 The afternoon we continue on to Budapest where we have dinner together.
 Overnight Budapest (B, D)

 The great city of Budapest is divided in two by the mighty Danube River.
 The former city of Buda towers above the river on the right bank, and the former city of Pest sprawls across the wide flat left bank.
-This morning we have a guided tour of Pest.
-We begin by driving down Andrassy Boulevard, lined with impressive neo-renaissance mansions and townhouses, to Heroes’ Square.
-We then visit the old Academy of Music which contains a reconstruction of Liszt’s last Budapest apartment, now the Liszt Ferenc Memorial Museum, complete with original instruments and memorabilia.
+This morning we have a guided tour of Pest, then visit the old Academy of Music which contains a reconstruction of Liszt’s last Budapest apartment, now the Liszt Ferenc Memorial Museum, complete with original instruments and memorabilia.
 We then drive to the great Parliament Building facing the Danube where we have a guided visit of the spectacular interior.
-A highlight is the Holy Crown of Hungary which is on display under the huge dome.
-The afternoon is at leisure heading to Erkel Theatre to see Un Ballo in Maschera.
+The evening we head to the Erkel Theatre to see Un Ballo in Maschera.
 Verdi’s music in this opera is arguably his most sophisticated and subtle composition, marrying the opulence of French grand opera with innovative developments in Italian opera.
 Overnight Budapest (B)